Augusta hosts Andover Tornado Benefit Concert - NewsBreak

 Music is a universal language, and it is what brought many people together in support of those impacted by the tornado.
 Although cities away, strangers to those impacted wanted to help.

-“It feels good to have the capability of bringing the community together and raise some money to help some people out and make this tough time a little bit easier for them,” said Concert Organizer Eric Birk.Increased law enforcement on Sedgwick County roads for Click It or Ticket campaign
+“It feels good to have the capability of bringing the community together and raise some money to help some people out and make this tough time a little bit easier for them,” said organizer Eric Birk.Increased law enforcement on Sedgwick County roads for Click It or Ticket campaign

 Birk says although he may not know anyone directly affected by the tornado, hosting the Andover Tornado Benefit Concert was a no-brainer.